nhanhoangtrong/kestab-web/README.md

 KESTAB give you

-*   a basic skeleton for developing a static HTML5, CSS3 and Javascript only website
+-   a basic skeleton for developing a static HTML5, CSS3 and Javascript only website
-*   `handlebars` templating with data generate, helpers and layouts
+-   `handlebars` templating with data generate, helpers and layouts
-*   some basic tasks using Gulp:
+-   some basic tasks using Gulp:
-    _ `stylus` for styling CSS via [Stylus]
-    _ `sass` for styling CSS via [Sass]
     _ `clean` for cleaning built folder
     _ `dev` for auto-reloading browser in development _ `build` for building files